iotaledger/iota/crates/iota/genesis.md

 <validator-2-address>,1500000000000000,<validator-2-address>,
 ```

-This is useful for allocating funds for a faucet, for distributing the initial
+This is useful for allocating funds for a faucet, or for distributing the initial
 stake to validators.

 The resulting distribution schedule is amended only if any migration sources are